vanbrayne/rest-asynchronous-request-response/README.md

-# rest-asynchronous-request-response
+# Asynchronous request-response

-Proof of concept for a .NET Core middleware that can make any API method support asynchronous execution.
+This project is a proof of concept for a .NET Core middleware that can make any API method support asynchronous execution.

 ## Background